 Begin by cutting the squash in half lengthwise and removing the seeds and membrane.

 Place squash in a baking dish cut side down.
 Add 1 cup of water and bake at 350 for 1 hour.
-You can place as many squash that will fit in the pan.
+You can place as many squashes that will fit in the pan.
 I have baked up to five at once.
-Only add 1 cup of water no matter how many squash you are preparing.
+Only add 1 cup of water no matter how many squashes you are preparing.

 Place squash in 1 cup portions into freezer bags and place in freezer and enjoy you produce throughout the upcoming year!
 You might want to try this butternut squash bread recipe or this butternut squash muffin recipe.